matteocarnelos/kademlia-go/docs/kadlab-report.md

 * Completion of the first five mandatory objectives, the order applied in the lab project explanation is suitable for the priority development of our code:
-    1. Network formation: implementation of pinging, network joining and node lookup
+    1. Network formation: implementation of pinging, network joining and node lookup.
-    2. Object distribution: add to the nodes the functionality to store (and to find) data objects
+    2. Object distribution: add to the nodes the functionality to store (and to find) data objects.
     3. Command line interface: a CLI must be added to be able to execute the put, get and exit commands.
     4. Unit testing: add tests to check the proper functioning of the code.
     5. Containerization: automize the start and stop of the network using a script.